3DVisionETH/Eth_localization_frontend/README.md

 Localizr project is divided into three main layers: Services (API Backends), Session (Stateful), and Views (SwiftUI).

+# DEMO

+# Find your location

+# Find a specific room

 ## Modes of Operation